Artwork by Robert Hoover

 The night before we all went to the river, before I was set to be gunned down in the street in my best pair of pants while robbing some lady who would also die, we played fútbol like we knew what we were doing.
 Like we knew the names of every position, even, our basketball smarts taking over, trying to translate.
 Some in the park played for small amounts of money or a few cervezas, others for turf or bragging rights, the mild approval of girls leaning against distant railings.
-We played for the chance to go in with Miguel, the best striker and recovering addict on the field by far and the only one who could call his own shot—anywhere against the base of the towering bronze statue of the long-departed dignitary that acted as our goal.
+We played for the chance to go in with Miguel, the best striker and recovering addict on the field by far and the only one who could call his own shot—anywhere against the base of the towering bronze statue of the long-departed dignitary acting as our goal.
 One statue defended by another, for the most part.

 About the only time Miguel didn't speak, not that we could follow much of it to begin with, was during his one-man clinic.
 Every attempt, every lousy breakaway, he just smiled and pointed to an exact target while he wound up with his opposing foot, his back arching and then snapping forward with so much wiry sinew.
-Sometimes he bluffed where he would kick, sometimes not—a game within a game that confounded all who tried to stop him.
+Sometimes he bluffed where he would kick, sometimes not—a game within a game confounding all who tried to stop him.
 There was no denying that kind of charisma anymore.
 One look at Miguel and any of us could see that he would be the first in the river, running if they'd let him.
-He had become a man unbound in every sense and in such a short while that he seemed as able to form a cult as he was to start the next pick-up game.
+He had become a man unbound in every sense and in such a short while, he seemed as able to form a cult as he was to start the next pick-up game.
 And whoever could snuff out one of his shots—not just a deflection but to actually catch the thing—got to wade in beside him.

 That's what we were told, anyway, before Miguel served up the deadest duck of the night right at Carlos, who almost managed to drop it for the third time in a row before making the trap against his knee.